NavigationContentFooter

 --> scaleway: An image was created: 'ubuntu-apache' (ID: e6e764cf-7f46-4c13-b251-a9e47367e284) in zone 'fr-par-1' based on snapshot 'ubuntu-apache-snapshot' (ID: 7abb7315-fae6-4317-9389-8ecf3c5e8a7b)

-And the newly created image will appear in the image list in your account:
+The newly created image will appear in the image list in your account:

 4. You can now start one or a series of servers with your new image.

-Deploying Machine Images with Terraform
+Deploying machine images with Terraform

 1. Download Terraform for your operating system.

-2. Set your credentials as environment variable on your computer.
+2. Set your credentials as an environment variable on your computer.
 For example in bash, you have to edit the file ~/.bashrc, for zsh the procedure is the same, but the file to edit is ~/.zshrc:

 export SCW_DEFAULT_PROJECT_ID=<YOUR_PROJECT_ID>